 Not that da pope!

-Place the pieces of chicken in a mixing bowl; add the garlic making sure that the chicken is coated.
+Place the pieces of chicken in a mixing bowl and add in the garlic.
+Make sure that the chicken pieces are well coated.

 Put the garlic chicken in the slow cooker.
 Cover; set the time and wait patiently.